wnloved/sightviewer-backend/README.md

 yarn install
-Environment Setup (.env)
+💾 Environment Setup (.env)
-Before starting the application, create a .env file in the root directory of your project and fill it with these fields:
+Create a .env file in the root directory and configure it like so:

 DATABASE_URL="postgresql://%username%:%password%@localhost:5432/%databasename%?schema=public"
 SECRET_KEY=%JWTSECRETKEY%
 S3_PUBLIC_KEY=%YOURUPLOADCAREPUBLICKEY%
 S3_SECRET_KEY=%YOURUPLOADCARESECRETKEY%
+Where:

-DATABASE_URL: Connection string to your PostgreSQL database.
+DATABASE_URL: Your PostgreSQL connection string.
-SECRET_KEY: Secret key used for signing JWT tokens.
+SECRET_KEY: A secure JWT token signing key.
-S3_PUBLIC_KEY, S3_SECRET_KEY: Public access key and secret key from your Uploadcare account (for integration with cloud storage services).
+S3_PUBLIC_KEY, S3_SECRET_KEY: Keys provided by your Uploadcare account for integrating with their cloud storage.
-Running the App
+🚀 Running the App
-Start the application with this command:
+Run the application locally:

 npm run start:dev